-Prerequisite: AMY-2A, AMY-2B, MIC-1 and PSY-9.
+Prerequisite: BIO-50A, BIO-50B, BIO-55 and PSY-9.
+Corequisite: Concurrent enrollment in NRN-11A.

 Advisory: ENG-1A and COM-1 or COM-9 and CIS-80 or CIS-84.
-Limitation on enrollment: Enrollment in the Associate Degree Nursing Program.
+Limitation on enrollment: Acceptance in the Associate Degree Nursing Program.

-This course focuses on foundational concepts necessary for safe, patient-centered nursing care to a diverse patient population while integrating professional, legal, and ethical responsibilities of the nurse.
-The course addresses health promotion across the lifespan; introduces critical thinking applied to nursing; the nursing process; communication techniques used when interacting with patients and members of the interprofessional team; evidence-based nursing practice; and nursing informatics.
+Foundational concepts necessary for providing safe, patient-centered nursing care to a diverse patient population while integrating professional, legal, and ethical responsibilities of the nurse.
+The course addresses health promotion across the lifespan; the nurse's role in providing basic care for patients with alterations in health, foundations of critical thinking as applied in nursing and healthcare; the nursing process; communication techniques used when interacting with patients and members of the interprofessional team; evidence-based nursing practice; and nursing informatics.
 Application of knowledge and skills occurs in the nursing skills lab, simulator lab, and a variety of clinical settings.
-90 lecture hours and 243 laboratory hours.
+90 hours lecture and 243 hours laboratory.
 (Letter Grade only.)